SixLabors/docs/articles/imagesharp/cur.md

 [`CurMetadata`](xref:SixLabors.ImageSharp.Formats.Cur.CurMetadata) mirrors the root frame's compression, bit depth, and color-table information at the image level.

+Treat hotspot coordinates as part of the user interaction contract.
+They should be chosen from the cursor design, not copied blindly from another size unless the coordinate scales correctly.

 ## Read CUR Metadata

 Use `Image.Identify()` when you want cursor metadata without a full decode: